 Clawback Policy.
-Effective October 2, 2023, the Company adopted a new Compensation Clawback Policy, which provides for the reasonably prompt recovery (or clawback) of certain excess incentive-based compensation received during an applicable three-year recovery period by current or former executive officers in the event Avient is required to prepare an accounting restatement due to the material noncompliance with any financial reporting requirement under the securities laws.
+The Company maintains and operates a Compensation Clawback Policy, which provides for the reasonably prompt recovery (or clawback) of certain excess incentive-based compensation received during an applicable three-year recovery period by current or former executive officers in the event Avient is required to prepare an accounting restatement due to the material noncompliance with any financial reporting requirement under the securities laws.
 Triggering events include accounting restatements to correct an error in previously issued financial statements that is material to such previously issued financial statements, or that would result in a material misstatement if the error were corrected in the current period or left uncorrected in the current period.
-Excess incentivebased compensation for these purposes generally means the amount of incentive-based compensation received (on or after October 2, 2023) by such executive officer that exceeds the amount of incentivebased compensation that would have been received by such executive officer had it been determined based on the restated amounts, without regard to any taxes paid.
+Excess incentive-based compensation for these purposes generally means the amount of incentive-based compensation that would have been received by such executive officer that exceeds the amount of incentive-based compensation that would have been received by such executive officer had it been determined based on the restated amounts, without regard to any taxes paid.
 Incentive-based compensation potentially subject to recovery under the mandatory accounting restatement provisions of the Compensation Clawback Policy is generally limited to any compensation granted, earned or vested based wholly or in part on the attainment of one or more financial reporting measures.